6% Female Performance Research Laboratories

 3

-Effects of Lifestyle Behaviors of Active Women on Menstrual Cycle Health
+Considering Lifestyle Behaviors that may Impact Menstrual Cycle Health

-Understanding how certain behaviors and lifestyle factors such as increased perceived stress and periods of decreased energy availability influence menstrual cycle function and the risk of anovulation, luteal phase defects, or amenorrhea.
+Understanding how certain lifestyle factors such as increased perceived stress influence menstrual cycle function.

 4